bulatdavletov/Set-Theme-for-All-Components/plan.md

 - Dynamic updates when selection changes ✅
 - Display of instance count in the current selection ✅
 - Minimalist UI with no plugin name or cancel button ✅
-- Simplified text display format ("Selected: N", "Instances found: N") ✅
+- Simplified text display format with only essential information ✅
 - Display list of instances with circular references that cannot be updated ✅
 - Results screen showing successful updates and skipped instances ✅